NasserMostafa1000/hr-System/README.md

 Features

-✅ User authentication (login)
+✅ Login

 ✅ Add and manage companies

 ✅ Add and manage employees

-✅ Upload files (profile photo, passport, ID)
+✅ Upload images (profile photo, passport, ID)

 ✅ Comprehensive statistics:

-Number of employees per company
+Number of employees in each company

 Employees whose passports are about to expire